-Coffee sales in the UK are heading towards £8 billion a year.
-With over 20,000 dedicated coffee shops throughout the country, the market has been in continuous growth for the last 15 years.
+Coffee sales in the UK are over £8 billion a year.
+With over 20,000 dedicated coffee shops throughout the country, the market has been in continuous growth for the last 20 years.
 Pubs can share in this success by offering their customers quality coffee to compliment their food offering and as an alternative to alcohol and soft drinks alike.
 The spate of recent bad PR for Starbucks may present you with a perfect marketing tool for your coffee offering … for the latest Market Intelligence Report on Coffee click here.

 The style and quality of your coffee offering will depend on many factors: your likely sales (food led businesses and city centre bars are ideally placed to take advantage of this market), the space you have behind (or on top of) your counter, the investment you are prepared (or are able) to make on these expensive machines and the skill sets of your staff.